Wine Cellar Design Closet Conversion Custom Contractors Build

 The Type of Wood Used for the Wine Racks

-The client, together with our wine cellar design consultants, decided to use Premium Redwood as material for the racks.
+The client, together with our wine closet design consultants, decided to use Premium Redwood as material for the racks.
 This type of wood is a popular choice among wine storage builders.
 Besides its natural aesthetics, it is also known for its high resistance to decay and mildew, which makes it an ideal product for humid environments, such as wine cellars.

 Premium Redwood has natural reddish hues that develop into deeper and more pronounced tones as the wood ages.
 To enhance the material’s color, our team applied a dark walnut stain to the racks.
 The client was delighted with the racking because it accentuated the overall style of his wine cellar.